mklrm/PortableLDAPTools/README.md

 Mix and match the search terms as you please.

+You can list the users in an organizational unit by doing:

+    LDAPGet contoso.com/organizational/unit/*

 ### LDAPGetBy

 Finds attributes by the value in a specific attribute.
 Can list all child objects in an organizational unit by passing something like: